salernolabs/rescuegroups/doc/request/IntakesStrayPickups/readme.md

 #### ::setIntakesStraypickupState

-Sets intakesStraypickupState field with a value of type province.
+Sets intakesStraypickupState field with a value of type string.

-    $query->setIntakesStraypickupState(province);
+    $query->setIntakesStraypickupState(string);

 #### ::setIntakesStraypickupPostalcode